Hamiltonian Neural PDE Solvers through Functional Approximation: Additional Results

 \subsection{Timing Experiments}

-The additional overhead of using automatic differentiation, evaluating the operator \(\mathcal{J}\), and applying an ODE integrator during inference increases the computational cost of HNFs.
+The additional overhead of using automatic differentiation, evaluating the operator \(\mathcal{J}\), and applying an ODE integrator during inference increases the computational cost of HNS.
 We examine this in Table \ref{tab:times} by performing a model rollout and averaging the time per inference step across a batch.
+Additionally, we report the runtimes of the numerical solvers used.
+In the case of 1D Advection, the analytical solution is used.
+Randomly sampled initial conditions can cause variability in the stiffness of the solution, therefore, solver runtimes are averaged across 10 samples.
+We note that the 2D SWE solver (PyClaw) \cite{pyclaw-sisc} uses a Fortran compiler and is optimized for hyperbolic PDEs, while the KdV solver is purely Python-based.
+We note that for a fairer comparison, the numerical solvers should be coarsened to match the accuracy of the neural solvers.

-Consistent with prior works, FNO models remain a fast neural PDE surrogate.
-While HNFs may have lower parameter counts, this may be a misleading measure of inference speed.
+Consistent with prior works, FNO models remain a fast neural PDE solver.
+While HNS may have a lower parameter count, this may be a misleading measure of inference speed.
 Automatic differentiation calculates the gradient with respect to each input point, therefore the computational cost of this step can scale with the size of the input grid.
 This can be seen when comparing the Adv and KdV experiments, where the grid size doubles from \(n_x=128\) to \(n_x=256\), and the computational cost roughly doubles as well.
-In 2D experiments, the cost of HNFs is appreciably more than other baselines.
+In 2D experiments, the cost of HNS is appreciably more than other baselines, although it is still modestly faster than an optimized numerical solver.
 We do not anticipate that the finite-difference (FD) schemes used in \(\mathcal{J}\) or ODE integrators contribute meaningfully to computational cost, since FD schemes use \(\mathcal{O}(M)\) operations, where \(M\) is the number of grid points, and numerical integration occurs in constant time.